ZANSIN-sec/ZANSIN/documents/MINIQUEST.md

 # Exercise Environment

 The structure of the online game server is as follows:
-Various APIs are implemented using Docker within the ZANSIN Training Machine.
+Various APIs are implemented using Docker within a single Linux Server.

 ![Environment](../images/ffab4829c784d1661a4e16e3a519b740a2769823.png)